-Films that have gone through the program have premiered at major film festivals like Sundance, SXSW and the LA Film Festival.
-We hold regular screenings of rough/fine cuts, followed by audience discussion and feedback (written and verbal).
-Sessions are moderated by experienced Austin filmmakers and audience members are expected to agree to confidentiality regarding the film and the feedback process.
+Films that have gone through the program have premiered at major film festivals like Sundance and SXSW.
+We hold regular screenings of submitted projects, which are followed by audience discussions and feedback (both written and verbal).
+These sessions are moderated by experienced Austin filmmakers, and audience members are expected to maintain confidentiality regarding the film and the feedback process.
 To submit your work for screening consideration, please read the submission information below.

-Screenings are free for AFS members and are typically held in the evening at Austin Public’s Studio 1 (1143 Northwestern Ave) and are free, but you must be an AFS MAKE level or higher member to submit or attend Works-In-Progress.
-On occasion, we do open up these screenings to Members to experience the filmmaking process.
+Screenings are free for AFS members and are typically held in the evening at Austin Public’s Studio 1, located at 1143 Northwestern Ave.
+Your AFS membership must be at the MAKE level or higher to submit to or attend Works-In-Progress screenings.
+On occasion, we do open up screenings to other membership levels so they can experience the filmmaking process.
 Find out more about Membership >>

 “I can’t imagine anything more valuable – or thrilling – for a filmmaker with a rough cut than to sit in the back of a theater and listen to a group of people talk about it.
 This is precisely what AFS facilitates.
-The feedback I received from my work-in-progress screening – both positive and negative – was invaluable, and will be of great assistance as I push the film toward its final cut.
+The feedback I received from my work-in-progress screening – both positive and negative – was invaluable and will be of great assistance as I push the film toward its final cut.
 I can only hope that the eventual premiere is as satisfying.”

-Director of A GHOST STORY, PETE’S DRAGON, and AIN’T THEM BODIES SAINTS
+David Lowery, Director of A GHOST STORY, PETE’S DRAGON, and AIN’T THEM BODIES SAINTS

-The Director/Producer must be a current AFS member at the MAKE level member or above.
+The Director/Producer must be a current AFS member at the MAKE level or higher.
 More about membership >>

-Submitted rough cuts should have a running time between 40 and 120 minutes.
-Filmmakers should send in their applications as early in the editing process as possible, as it can take up to 4–6 weeks for the review process and scheduling process to yield a screening date.
+Submitted rough or fine cuts should have a run time between 40 and 120 minutes.
+Filmmakers should send in their applications as early in the editing process as possible as it can take 4–6 weeks for the review and scheduling processes to yield a screening date.
 Filmmakers may submit their film for consideration a maximum of two times.